 The fur of the dead cat acts as a sort of absorptive, moveable surface.
 As wind contacts the fur, the fur moves, absorbing some of the wind energy.
 This sort of “moving surface” doesn't cause nearly as much turbulence as a hard, stationary surface.

 The other critical factor worth noting is the surface itself.
 Typical windscreens have a solid piece of perforated metal, acoustic foam, or woven nylon.
 The dead cat has many strands of soft fur.
 The surface area is much greater and much more flexible.
 These strands of fur essentially produce micro-turbulence and absorb energy silently.

 So long as the dead cat is not matted by wind or rain, it will work effectively.
-Of course, is the fur is slick against the microphone or the outside of its windscreen, it won’t be very successful at reducing wind noise.
+Of course, if the fur is slick against the microphone or the outside of its windscreen, it won't be very successful at reducing wind noise.

 An Extra Note On Wind Noise

-This piece of information may seem obvious, but it critical in dead cat application: The further a wind noise is from a microphone, the less that microphone will pick up that wind noise.
+This piece of information may seem obvious, but it is critical in dead cat application: The further a wind noise is from a microphone, the less that microphone will pick up that wind noise.
 For this reason, the zeppelin or blimp style windscreen complete with the dead cat has risen to such popularity in outdoor audio recording.

 Why is there spongy foam in my microphone?
 Acoustic foam in a microphone acts as acoustic dampening and as a subtle windscreen.
 Acoustic foam outside of the mic or in front of the diaphragm acts as a windscreen.
 The foam in the mic capsule provides acoustic dampening and is critical in the design of the polar pattern and frequency response.